This agreement can be used to let any type of residential property: a flat, a house or a room; furnished or unfurnished.

 That makes the pack extremely convenient for a landlord or an agent and extremely good value.

-- a Section 21b notice to terminate a fixed term tenancy
+- Form 6A: which is gradually replacing Section 21(1) or (4) notice to terminate a tenancy

 - a Section 8 notice for possession

 - a form to record the details of the deposit protection scheme